burespe1/semantic-dictionary/drafts/DR_EU_885-2013/price-and--parking-places.md

 ---
 id: price-and--parking-places
-label: Price and currency of truck parking places
+label: price and currency of truck parking places
 definition: the minimum information required for disseminating the (possibly time dependent) cost of parking and the applicable currency.
 category: Static data
 language: en